R-TF-028-003 Data Collection Instructions - Archive Data

 Data Sources and Recruitment Strategy

-Data will be sourced retrospectively from publicly available medical datasets and validated online dermatological atlases [cite: 443].
+Data will be sourced retrospectively from private healthcare institutions and publicly available medical datasets and validated online dermatological atlases [7].
 The data sources have been selected based on the following criteria:

 - Diagnostic Quality: Images must be of sufficient resolution and quality to support clinical diagnosis, and labels must be provided or verified by qualified dermatologists or through histopathological confirmation.